SpaceMonkey-MH/Unnamed_Project/Story.md

 	starting from some point, and then later making the origin story, or not.
 	I need to find a way to connect the plot to the fact that Cuby has weapons and whatnot.
 Let's say Cuby is a he.
 	What we're going with is that he has the weapons on him all along, he just lacks the ammunitions to supply them.
+	The issue I have, is that my idea would be better suited for a sequel or a prequel than for an opening title or a standalone.

 # Story for the game:
 	## Version 1: